n-grubb/noahgrubb.com/src/site/projects/bonnevaux.md

 </figure>

 ### Project Overview:
 Bonnevaux is the international meditation and retreat centre of the <a href="http://wccm.org/">The World Community for Christian Meditation</a>.
-The retreat centre is now open but much of the grounds are still under construction.
+The retreat centre is now open, but much of the grounds are still under construction.
 The <abbr title="World Community for Christian Meditation">WCCM</abbr> wanted to create a site to support fundraising efforts for the center as well as the events that are starting to take place there.
-The <abbr title="World Community for Christian Meditation">WCCM</abbr> enlisted <a href="https://being.design/" target="_blank">Being Design</a>'s help with this and I was drafted to run the technical side of things.
+The <abbr title="World Community for Christian Meditation">WCCM</abbr> enlisted <a href="https://being.design/" target="_blank">Being Design</a>'s help with this, and I was drafted to run the technical side of things.

 <h3><span>Challenge:</span>Gutenberg</h3>

 The vision for the site encompasses different phases over the next few years as Bonnevaux Centre becomes more and more operational.
-Because of this, we wanted to build this site in an especially forward-thinking manner and that meant utilizing the new <a href="https://wordpress.org/gutenberg/" target="_blank">Gutenberg editor</a>.
-Being Design thoughtfully crafted a design system and I created custom Gutenberg blocks to implement it.
-This ended up being quite the challenge since documentation was still sparse around creating Gutenberg blocks.
+Because of this we wanted to build this site in an especially forward-thinking manner and that meant utilizing the new <a href="https://wordpress.org/gutenberg/" target="_blank">Gutenberg editor</a>.
+Being Design thoughtfully crafted a design system, and I created custom Gutenberg blocks to implement it.
+This became quite the challenge since documentation was still sparse around creating Gutenberg blocks.
 Working with Gutenberg requires a different way of looking at WordPress development.
-We found that Gutenberg reallyexcels when paired with a design system, it allows you to think about a design in the same way.
+We found that Gutenberg excels when paired with a design system.
 Our blocks are used around the site to create a feeling of unity through all of the site's content.

 <figure class="screenshot rotating-images">
     <img src="/images/bv-contentblock-wide.png" title="A custom Gutenberg block for displaying content, on wide screens" alt="A custom Gutenberg block for displaying content, on wide screens" />